 Shared use numbers are toll-free numbers that are shared by multiple businesses, often in different geographic or service areas.
 These numbers are typically managed by a service provider or a toll-free service company and are used by companies wanting to minimize costs.

-When they’re in use, a phone call from an inbound callers is routed to the appropriate business based on criteria such as the caller’s location.
+When they’re in use, phone calls from inbound callers are routed to the appropriate business based on criteria such as the caller’s location.
 Multiple personal injury attorneys, for example, use the vanity number 1-800-HURT-NOW.
 When someone calls this number, they’ll be connected to the firm closest to their local area.

 VoIP Phone Systems + Toll-Free Numbers